Friday, April 18, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 Again, these two types use the same port and work interchangeably (at their respective speeds).
 In other words, USB Type-A SuperSpeed is backward-compatible with USB Type-A.

-In some older computers, for compatibility reasons, a 5Gbps SuperSpeed port might be set to work at USB 2.0 standard by default and needs to be adjusted in the BIOS to deliver higher data rates.
+For compatibility reasons, a 5Gbps SuperSpeed port might be set to work at the USB 2.0 standard by default in some older computers and need to be adjusted in the BIOS to deliver higher data rates.

-If you start getting confused, well, it'll get much worse.
+If you start to get confused, well, it’ll get much worse.

 A Fist Full of USB Cables